T4GC-Official/frappe-deployment-doc/README.md

 ```sh
 ssh-keygen
 ```
-# Place the public key in the node which you are creating.
-Also add the public key to the account which the repos are present (this is done for ssh git login)
+# Place your local host public key in the node which you are creating.
+Also add the public key of the remote server to the account which the repos are present (this is done for ssh git login)
 # For ansible or even for normal cloning use the "git@" instead of "https"

 # Rsync the authorizedkey of the root to any other user which we create.(Ex: for frappe user)